-We can’t believe May is here already!
-In only a few short weeks, Deerhorn will open its doors again to hundreds of excited campers, many of them returning for another unbelievable summer of fun.
-But we also have 146 campers so far who will be joining the Deerhorn Family, coming to camp for their first summer at Deerhorn on their own.
+We can’t it’s almost May!
+It won’t be long before Deerhorn will open its doors again to hundreds of excited campers, many of them returning for another unbelievable summer of fun.
+But we also have 150 campers who will be joining the Deerhorn Family, coming to camp for their first summer at Deerhorn on their own.
 And they are most definitely excited too, but along with the excitement comes a little bit of fear and uncertainty.
 It’s totally natural, this fear of the unknown, especially if they are not coming to Deerhorn with any friends from home.
 (And trust me, there are many who come knowing no one and make friends quickly!)
-If you are a first-time camp parent, you might have your own worries and fears about sending your son to camp for 2 weeks.
+If you are a first-time camp parent, you might have your own worries and fears about sending your son to camp.
 So we put together a list of tips and hints for first-time campers and their families to help ease the transition and make his first summer at Deerhorn as amazing as possible.
 And, as always, if you have any questions or concerns, you can email us at firstname.lastname@example.org.

 Thousands of boys have attended Camp Deerhorn since 1930.
 Every boy was a first time camper at Deerhorn at one point.
 Most first time campers have many questions and a few fears about going away to camp for the first time.
 There is also a separation anxiety felt by many boys, and parents.
 All of these feelings are normal.
 Preparing for camp as a first time camper, or a nervous returning camper, is a very important step in you and your son’s adventure this summer at Camp Deerhorn.
 Every camper is different, but the following information will help get your son’s adventure off to a good start.
 Throughout this process, keep in mind that sending your son to summer camp is one of the best things you can do as a parent to help raise a healthy, well-adjusted, and independent young man.